-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the separate annual financial statements of the current year.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the separate annual financial statements of the current period.
 These matters were addressed in the context of our audit of the separate annual financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 For each matter below, our description of how our audit addressed the matter is provided in that context.

-We have fulfilled the responsibilities described in the Auditor's responsibilities for the audit of the separate annual financial statements section of our report, including in relation to these matters.
+We have fulfilled the responsibilities described in the Auditor's Responsibilities for the Audit of the Separate Annual Financial Statements section of our report, including in relation to these matters.
 Accordingly, our audit included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the separate annual financial statements.
-The results of our audit procedures, including the procedures performed to address the matters below, provide the basis for our audit opinion on the accompanying financial statements.
+The results of our audit procedures, including the procedures performed to address the matters below, provide the basis for our audit opinion on the accompanying separate annual financial statements.